Pallmann Magic Oil Review after 12 Years | 2026

-11 years down the track and hardwax oil finishes have become extremely popular.
-They are now a very serious contender among mainstream finishes.
+12 years down the track and hardwax oil finishes have become extremely popular.
+They are now a very serious contender among mainstream wood floor finishes.
 It’s been fun watching their progress.
-We have completed over 150+ hardwax oil projects in that time… almost half of them Magic Oil.
+We have completed over 150+ hardwax oil refinishing projects in that time… almost half of them Pallmann Magic Oil.

-So I guess the big question is: What do we think of hardwax oils now, 11 years down the road?
+So I guess the big question is: What do we think of hardwax oil finishes now?
 How are they performing?
-Are we still using and recommending them?
+Are we still using and recommending them for our hardwood floor refinishing projects in Naperville and Chicago?
 Are there any issues to be aware of?

 What Color Should I Stain My Wood Floors?

-One of the biggest questions we get here at Tadas Wood Flooring Inc. when it comes to staining floors is: Should I get my floors stained and if so, what color should I go with?
+One of the biggest questions we get here at Tadas Wood Flooring Inc. when it comes to staining wood floors is: Should I get my hardwood floors stained and if so, what wood floor stain color should I choose?

 It’s easy to see why this can be such a dilemma for some people, your floors will have a huge impact on the look of your home and if you get them wrong, you’ll be stuck with them for a long, long time.